Current status of the OET

 Future plans

-Once the OET reaches v0.5 (expected around August, 2026), we plan to start actively promoting it in order to get more eyes onto the text.
+Once the OET reaches v0.5 (expected by early 2027), we plan to start actively promoting it in order to get more eyes onto the text.

 Also at that time, we plan to start work on making PDFs and other exports available for download (or for printing a few test copies).